UWPCE-PythonCert/PythonCertDevel/source/supplemental/python_for_windows.rst

 https://www.python.org/downloads/

-You want the installer for Python 3.x -- probably 64 bit, though if you have a 32 bit sytem, you can get that.
+You want the installer for Python 3.x -- probably 64 bit, though if you have a 32 bit system, you can get that.
 There is essentially no difference for the purposes of this course.

 Double click and install.